 - Location: 1121 15th Street, Sacramento, CA 95814

-- Amenities: Pool, spa, workout area, parking structure (additional charge), kitchenette in most rooms, free breakfast, bar in the lobby
+- Amenities: Pool, spa, workout area, parking structure (additional charge), kitchenette in most rooms, free breakfast, a bar in the lobby

-I was also surprised by how quiet it was, since the location is right in the middle of downtown I expected it to be noisy, but it was surprisingly quiet in my room which was fantastic.
+I was also surprised by how quiet it was since the location is right in the middle of downtown.
+I expected it to be noisy, but it was surprisingly quiet in my room which was fantastic.

 The breakfast was above average for a hotel like this.
-They had eggs, sausage, breakfast sandwiches, waffles, fruit and coffee.
-It had enough for me to make a banana, peanut butter and honey sandwich so what else could you want.
+They had eggs, sausage, breakfast sandwiches, waffles, fruit, and coffee.
+It had enough for me to make a banana, peanut butter, and honey sandwich, so what else could you want.

-The pool was on the second story and I never saw anyone using it while I was there.
-I was too busy exploring the surrounding area to take a dip but it was a large and open space which was nice.
+The pool was on the second story, and I never saw anyone using it while I was there.
+I was too busy exploring the surrounding area to take a dip, but it was a large and open space, which was nice.

 The workout room also had a lot of machines to use, which would have been great if I was a business traveler.
-Parking is also available on site for an additional charge.
-I always hate how expensive parking is at the downtown city hotels in CA but it was nice to be able to go in and out as much as I wanted.
+Parking is also available on-site for an additional charge.
+I always hate how expensive parking is at the downtown city hotels in CA, but it was nice to be able to go in and out as much as I wanted.

 Lastly, there was a bar on the bottom floor that you could have a drink/snack at if you wanted a place to sit and relax for a little bit.

-The only con I have is that there was an AC controller that was on the bedroom wall and I could not figure out how to turn off the light when I was sleeping.
-I am sure there is a way to do this but I couldn’t figure it out.
-I ended up covering it up because the light was bright but I would have liked to turn it off.
+The only con I have is that there was an AC controller that was on the bedroom wall, and I could not figure out how to turn off the light when I was sleeping.
+I am sure there is a way to do this, but I couldn’t figure it out.
+I ended up covering it up because the light was bright, but I would have liked to turn it off.

 All in all, this is a great spot to stay in the city.
 There is plenty to do close to the hotel, and I have no problem recommending it as an excellent option for exploring Sacramento.